ChouseinKec/triax-page/docs/style/hooks/manager.md

 ### getBlockStyle

-Gets a style property value for the current block, device, orientation, and pseudo-state, with CSS-like cascade and shorthand support.
+Gets a style property value for the current block, device, orientation, and pseudo-state, with CSS-like cascade support.

 - **Parameters:**
   - `property: StyleKey` — The style property to get.